• Home

 January 15, 2012

-In search of a way to display children’s artwork, I decided to recreate a collage that would stand the test of time (it’s true: we still have this displayed 6 years later).
-If you’re in the mood to crunch numbers (I always am), my piece cost about $35, whereas the original masterpiece that I pinned cost upwards of $950!
+In search of a way to display children’s artwork, recreated a collage that would stand the test of time (it’s true: we still have this displayed 13 years later).
+My homemade piece cost $35.
+The inspiration art that I pinned cost upwards of $950!
 Pinch me.

 A post shared by Emily Fazio at Merrypad (@merrypad) on Jan 25, 2018 at 11:43am PST

 My inspiration?
-This kid’s art collage showcased on Apartment Therapy:
+This kid’s art collage originally showcased on Apartment Therapy:

 Children's artwork collage, via Apartment Therapy